jrfnl/clearPHP/_rules/php-manual/use-properties-default-values.md

 ### Rule Details

-The following are considered awarning:
+The following are considered a warning:

 {% highlight php %}
 <?php